Schedule Now

 Contact APCO for Wood Deck Rot Treatment

-The secret to being able to successfully treat rot damage is catching it early.
+Catching the rot damage early and treating it, is the secret.
 That is where the biggest problem occurs.
 By the time you see signs of rot, it has been silently working away at the wood.
 Professional deck builders like APCO are trained to know the signs of an invisible rot problem.
 They are also trained to know what works best on the type of wood you have to make it stronger and less resistant to rot.

 Give APCO a call today and have one of our professionals come out to perform an inspection of your wood deck.
 If we find you have an issue, we can repair your deck to prevent further damage.
 If you have no rot, we can help you put in place measures that will prevent needing rot repair in the near future.